gabuzi/marcos-marge-macos/README.md

 ## prerequisites
 You should be somewhat familiar with the MacOS terminal application.

-All commands in this document must be executed with your terminal working directory being in the root directory of this repository.
+All commands in this document must be executed with your terminal working directory being in the root directory of this repository (see 'clone repository' section below).

 You must have: a red pitaya with a marcos-compatible image installed.
 These instructions do not cover this process.